Chart Color Schemes

 AreaSearch analysis of employment trends sees Spreyton performing better than 90% of local markets assessed across Australia

-Manufacturing stands out with an employment share 1.4 times the regional level.
-Conversely, agriculture, forestry & fishing has a lower representation at 5.1% compared to the regional average of 8.4%.
-While local jobs exist, many residents commute elsewhere for work.
-Between June 2024 and June 2025, employment increased by 2.5%, labour force grew by 2.6%, with unemployment remaining stable at 3.1%.
-In contrast, Rest of Tas.'s employment contracted by 0.5% during the same period.
-National employment forecasts from Jobs and Skills Australia, released in Sep-22, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Spreyton's employment mix suggests local employment should increase by 5.8% over five years and 12.6% over ten years.
+Manufacturing employment is particularly strong, at 1.4 times the regional level.
+Conversely, agriculture, forestry & fishing shows lower representation at 5.1%, compared to the regional average of 8.4%.
+Some residents commute elsewhere for work (Census data).
+Over the year to September 2025, employment increased by 6.7% and unemployment fell by 0.1 percentage points (AreaSearch analysis of SALM and ABS data).
+National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Spreyton's industry mix suggests local employment should increase by 5.8% over five years and 12.6% over ten years, though this is an illustrative extrapolation.

 Frequently Asked Questions - Employment